mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/print-file-open-attr.md

 ---
 title: PrintFileOpenAttr class
-description: Represents the attributes for opening a print file.
+description: "Represents the attributes for opening a print file. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the attributes for opening a print file.